jcbendernh/PowerAppsCosmosDB/README.md

 <ol start="19">
   <li>Go to https://web.powerapps.com and log in.</li>
   <li>We are going to create a blank canvas app from scratch.
 To do so, select <b>Canvas app from blank</b>.
-You should now have the PowerApp designer with a blank canvas app displayed.
+You are now in the PowerApp designer with a blank canvas app displayed.
 First, we will add a text input box to search on, in the menu bar, go to <b>Insert | Text drop down | Text input</b>...

   ![Alt text](/imgs/textinput.gif?raw=true)
   </li>